open-house/oh-servers/README.md

-# OH servers
+# oh-servers

-Scripts for creating or deleting VMs and installings software on them.
+Scripts for VM provisioning and installing software on VMs.

 ## rack-vm

 Creates or deletes Rackspace VMs.
 Copy `rack-vm-create`, `rack-vm-delete` and `rack-vm` to `/usr/local/bin`.

-To create a VM:
+To create a VM (`<hostname>` must be unique):

     rack-vm-create <hostname>

-To create a VM:
+To delete a VM:

     rack-vm-delete <hostname>

-`<hostname>` must be unique.